 FAMOUS GHOST STORIES

 Notice anything familiar about this promotional poster for Bert I. Gordon's television series?
 It failed as a pilot to be sold.
 Even though Vincent Price portrayed a poltergeist who would host each episode, but instead of new material.
 All Gordon did was re-edit "Tormented".

 THE MAGIC SWORD released in April 1962

-I wouldn't take the second half of the above poster too seriously which reads:
+I wouldn't take the second half of the above posters tag line too seriously!
+Which reads: